-A comment on a previous on June 2nd drew my attention and so thank you for that, Ray.
+A comment on a previous post on June 2nd drew my attention ti this so thank you for that, Ray.
 I was on my way to my cottage so couldn't act on it until now, but I appreciate the heads up.
 The story had actually only been released the previous day but I had no idea it was even in the works.

 Here's the sales pitch: